Rule XIX: Dual Degree Programs

 - In any semester, a student enrolled in a Master’s degree program may enroll in a maximum of twelve (12) credits at the law school.
-However, the student may not enroll in a required JD course or “bar course” while also enrolled in a Master’s program.
 In no case shall a dual degree student’s combined credit load exceed seventeen (17) credits during a semester or any portion of a semester.

 - Residency Requirement.
 Dual degree students shall follow their approved curriculum map in order to meet the law school's residency requirement.

 - Eligibility for other law school programs.
 Dual degree candidates are eligible to participate in law programs as follows: